HoldenV/eecs678quash/readme.md

 ## How to test all functionality
 To test all the functions of the project, run the following command: make test

-## Things we need to ensure work
-- File redirection with custom built ins
-- Pipes with background processes

-- The main thing we need to look at it order of execution within executor
-- Probably, check  pipes & redirection, background, built-in